Home » Type » Soups + Stews » Vegan Corn Chowder

 • Bread: For dipping and swiping up the juices, you can make homemade Artisan Bread or use your favorite storebought.

-Yes, you can freeze vegan corn chowder.
-Just make sure to let it cool completely before transferring to an airtight container leaving 1/2 inch of headspace for expansion.
-We recommend these multi-use freezer-safe containers (affiliate link).
+Freezer: Vegan corn chowder is freezer-friendly and can be stored for 2 to 3 months.
+To freeze, let it cool completely and transfer airtight freezer-safe containers (affiliate link) leaving 1/2-inch of headspace for expansion.
 Freezer bags can also be used.
-It can be kept in the freezer for 2 – 3 months.
-Thaw overnight in the refrigerator before reheating on the stovetop or in the microwave.
+Let thaw overnight in the refrigerator before reheating on the stovetop or in the microwave.

 Adjusting For Dietary Restrictions